Veeva Systems: Teva Pharmaceuticals Commits to Veeva Vault CRM

 PLEASANTON, Calif., May 27, 2026 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced that Teva Pharmaceuticals has committed to Veeva Vault CRM globally.

-"We are excited to expand our strategic partnership with Veeva by moving to Vault CRM," said Lavanya Narasimhamurthy, global vice president of IT at Teva.
+"We are excited to expand our strategic partnership with Veeva by moving to Vault CRM," said Lavanya Narasimhamurthy, vice president of IT US Commercial and Global Commercial Solutions at Teva.
 "We share a deep commitment to customer success, and Vault CRM will provide Teva the technical foundation to drive commercial execution."

 "From innovating in the fields of neuroscience and immunology to providing complex generic medicines, biosimilars, and pharmacy brands worldwide, Teva is dedicated to addressing patients' needs," said Veeva President and CCO Tom Schwenger.
 "We are honored to extend our strategic partnership with Teva to include Veeva Vault CRM."

-Note: Correction: Lavanya Narasimhamurthy's title has been updated.